-INNOCAT aims to bring together a group of public and private buyers to publish a series of tenders for eco-innovative catering products, services and solutions.
-The aim is to help encourage eco-innovation in the catering sector by providing a sizeable launch market for new solutions.
+INNOCAT sought to bring together a group of public and private buyers to publish a series of tenders for eco-innovative catering products, services and solutions.
+The aim was to help encourage eco-innovation in the catering sector by providing a sizeable launch market for new solutions.

-INNOCAT will address environmental and social improvements in a range of fields, including:
+INNOCAT addressed environmental and social improvements in a range of fields, including:

-The existing buyers group includes a local authority, a central purchasing organisation in the healthcare sector, a major international company, and an environmental business park.
-Purchasing sectors are likely to include:
+The partnership resulted in the formation of several buyers groups each led by a different type of organisation: a local government, a central purchasing organisation in the healthcare sector, a major international company, a university, and an environmental business park.
+Purchasing sectors included:

-The project also aims to disseminate project results as broadly as possible and to promote an active experience exchange between buyers interested in eco-innovative catering.
-An online discussion forum will be established to facilitate this exchange.
+The project also aimed to disseminate project results as broadly as possible and to promote an active experience exchange between buyers interested in eco-innovative catering.
+An online discussion forum was also created to facilitate this exchange.

-INNOCAT began in March 2013 and will run for three years.
-It is supported by the European Commission’s Competitiveness and Innovation Framework Programme (CIP).
+INNOCAT began in March 2013 and ended in October 2016.
+It was supported by the European Commission’s Competitiveness and Innovation Framework Programme (CIP).